umbraco/UmbracoDocs/Reference/Security/Two-factor-authentication/index.md

 ![Enable 2fa](images/enable-2fa.png)

-When the authenticator is enabled correct a disable button is shown instead.
+When the authenticator is enabled correctly, a disable button is shown instead.

 ![Disable 2fa](images/disable-2fa.png)